wavefrontHQ/docs/pages/doc/alerts_manage.md

 <td>3.
 Optionally, fine-tune and test the condition.
 <ul>
 <li><strong>Trigger Window</strong>: Length of time (in minutes) during which the Condition expression must be true before the alert fires.
 Minimum is 1.
 For example, if you enter 5, the alerting engine reviews the value of the condition during the last 5-minute window to determine whether the alert should fire. </li>
 <li><strong>Resolve Window</strong>: Length of time (in minutes) during which the Condition expression must be NOT true before the alert switches to resolved.
-Minimum is 1.
-Omit this setting or pick a value that is greater than or equal to the Alert fires value to avoid resolve-fire cycles. </li>
+Minimum is 1.  <br><br>
+By default, the Resolve Window is set to the same number of minutes as the Trigger Window, but you can override it.
+Set the Resolve Window to greater than or equal to Trigger Window to avoid resolve-fire cycles.</li>
 </ul></td>
 <td><img src="images/condition_options.png" alt="Condition options discussed in left column"></td>
 </tr>